How To Study Smarter

 Challenge yourself and be willing to fail

 There’s growing research that strongly indicates that failure leads to increased resilience and the ability to take on bigger challenges.
-A simple strategy when you fail is first to acknowledge the failure.
-Secondly, ask what contributed to the failure, and thirdly ask what could be done in the future to both prevent future failure and ensure success.
+Here’s a simple strategy for when you fail:

 Join discussion groups